asbor/iu-project-software-engineering/documents/##-Github-Doc/02-Build-Docker-Container.md

 Environment variable    | Description               | Example
 ---                     | ---                       | ---
-POSTGRES_HOST           | IP of database server     | 127.0.0.1
+DATABASE_HOST           | IP of database server     | 127.0.0.1
-POSTGRES_PORT           | Port of database          | 5455
+DATABASE_PORT           | Port of database          | 5455
-POSTGRES_NAME           | Name of the database      | HoppyBrew_DB
+DATABASE_NAME           | Name of the database      | HoppyBrew_DB
-POSTGRES_USER           | Database user             | postgres
+DATABASE_USER           | Database user             | postgres
-POSTGRES_PASSWORD       | Password                  | postgres
+DATABASE_PASSWORD       | Password                  | postgres

 Run the application

 > **NOTE !**
 >
-> It turnes out that it was quite dificult to be able to establish a connection between the API and the database, and the issue was for some reason caused by the `POSTGRES_HOST` parameter.
-Supposetly under normal circumstances, the POSTGRES_HOST would function fine by using the IP-Address `172.17.0.1`. but for some reason this was not possible, which is why we needed to enter `host.docker.internal`.
+> It turnes out that it was quite dificult to be able to establish a connection between the API and the database, and the issue was for some reason caused by the `DATABASE_HOST` parameter.
+Supposetly under normal circumstances, the DATABASE_HOST would function fine by using the IP-Address `172.17.0.1`. but for some reason this was not possible, which is why we needed to enter `host.docker.internal`.

 ```docker
 docker run -d -p 127.0.0.1:8000:8000 --env NAME=Dexter --name docker-hoppy-brew-app-container docker-hoppy-brew-app-image